francisdiasbr/francisdiasbr/README.md

 👐 This is my personal profile.
 My professional profile is not open to the public.

+About me:

-My name is Francis and I'm a brazilian software developer with 6 years collaborating in projects in PT & EN.
+- My name is Francis and I'm a brazilian software developer with 6 years collaborating in projects in PT & EN;

-Before that I worked as a chemical engineer for 10 years.
+- Before that I worked as a chemical engineer for 10 years.

+## Repositories I'm working on:

-I’m currently practicing the latest trendings in AI, such as Atlas Vector Search and trained models.
+- I’m currently practicing the latest trendings in AI: Atlas Vector Search and trained models.

-In these matters, you can check these repositories that are using generative AI or Vector Search:
+> In these matters, you can check these repositories that are using generative AI or Vector Search:

-### 🎬 The Movie Search
+<h3><mark>🎬 The Movie Search</mark></h3>

 w/ Langchain